 CNP Europe Life Designated Activity Company ("CEL" or "The Company") is a 100% owned subsidiary of CNP Assurances SA ("CNP").
-In October 2014, in the absence of a strategic plan for new business for the Company, CNP requested that the Company cease writing new business and that it be placed into a run off position.
-The Directors formally resolved to put the Company into run off.

-The exact nature and time scale of this run off is dependent on the operational constraints of exiting the existing business obligations of the Company but it is expected that this run off should be completed as soon as practically possible.
+The Company is formally in runoff.
+The exact nature and time scale of this run off is dependent on the operational constraints of exiting the existing business obligations of the Company but it is expected that this run off should be completed within the current 5 year 2021 - 2025 Business Plan.